davidbrenner/buffalosnowco/README.md

 # buffalosnowco

-An app for sidewalk snow removal in the city of Buffalo, NY
+An app for snow removal from every sidewalk in the city of Buffalo, NY

 ## Getting Started